 • Improve our social skills.
 Caring for a pet can help us learn to be responsible and interact with others.
 It can also help us to make new friends.

 • Encourage us to get outside.
-Animals can help us to get outside and enjoy the fresh air.
+Animals can help us get outside and enjoy the fresh air.
 Spending time in nature has been shown to have several benefits for our health, including reducing stress, improving our mood, and boosting our immune system.

 If you are considering getting a pet, there are a few things you should keep in mind.
 First, you must have the time and resources to care for a pet.
 Pets require regular feeding, exercise, and grooming.
 You must also ensure you are prepared for the financial costs of owning a pet, such as vet bills and food.